vijayantajain/creator/README.md

 # creator

-A repository that creates dataset of AST paths.
+A repository to create AST path files from JSON/text file.